namesys-eth/ccip2-eth-resources/docs/STREAMS.md

 - **`htmx3.eth` :** On-Chain HTMX Generator using ENS Wildcard Resolution and On-Chain Data.

    HTMX Generator contract forms the infrastructural core to rendering dynamic dwebsite content in ENS Contanthash in `data:uri` format using only on-chain data.
+Prototype is available [here](https://github.com/namesys-eth/datauri-eth-resolver).

 - **`namesys.js` :** Open-Source Library for implementing NameSys Infrastructure.

    End-to-end library to simplify native integration of NameSys infrastructure into marketplace clients, registrars and domain managers.

 #### IPFS + ENS SERVICES
-- **`ipns.eth` :** Public free-to-use IPFS + IPNS Hosting, Publishing and Pinning Service with Keyless Record Management for ENS Domains.
+- **`ipns.eth` :** Public free-to-use IPFS & IPNS Hosting, Publishing and Pinning Service with Keyless Record Management for ENS Domains.
+To this effect, NameSys has deployed its own `w3name` API and re-publisher service on Cloudflare for IPNS (re)broadcasting.
 This service will be developed with the ability to sync to IPFS Network and/or L2 Events or Data.

 ![](https://raw.githubusercontent.com/namesys-eth/ccip2-eth-resources/main/graphics/png/infraStack.png)